 Choosing the places to visit and tour in Turkey is not easy.
-There are so many tour companies, so many levels of luxury and so many travel operators offering different tours and cruises showcasing different aspects of this country.
-From that unforgettable day tour of cities like Istanbul, Antalya, Kusadasi, Cappadocia, Izmir, Ephesus to making a discovery of the hidden treasures of the transcontinental experience in Hagia Sophia, Blue Mosque, Grand Bazaar, Taksim and other attractions you don’t want to miss.
+There are so many tour companies, so many levels of luxury, and so many travel operators offering different tours and cruises showcasing different aspects of this country.
+From that unforgettable day tour of cities like Istanbul, Antalya, Kusadasi, Cappadocia, Izmir, Ephesus to discovering the hidden treasures of the transcontinental experience in Hagia Sophia, Blue Mosque, Grand Bazaar, Taksim, and other attractions, you don’t want to miss.

 It is easy to get bogged down when there are so many excursions to choose from and ultimately make the wrong decision.
 In this article, I hope to decipher the confusion between the masses of tours and pick the very best tour for you, on the River Nile.

 Best Time To Go

 Istanbul and European Turkey experience hot summers and cooler winters.
 There is sometimes even snow, so make sure you take a jumper if you visit in the winter.
 The best time to visit is in spring and autumn, from April to May and September to mid-November, respectively, when Istanbul is warm and sunny but not stifling.
 The inland regions enjoy pleasant temperatures and clear skies.

 If you like to trek or hike, the best time to visit Turkey is in April, May, and June.
 Likewise, October is cool enough for walking around in the daytime heat.
 Try to avoid visiting during the height of summer that is July, August, and September, because the heat averages 40 degrees and is extremely uncomfortable.